rcoteru/ezSCUP/README.md

 ## Installation

-Although the package may be installed with a simple command (```pip3 install ezSCUP```), it is advisable to download the source code and place the *"ezSCUP"* folder in your working directory, so as to have an easier access in case any modifications were needed.
+Although the package may be installed with a simple command (```pip3 install ezSCUP```), it is advisable to download the source code and place the *"ezSCUP"* folder in your working directory, so as to always have the most up-to-date version of the code and an easier access to it in case any modifications are needed.

 ## Usage